constalexander/ng19-cursor-ai/README.md

 ## Look Around

-The `.cursorrules` file was the first file in a new git repo.
-I fed this file to Cursor Composer AI and it generated the entire project step by step over the course of about 2 hours.
+The `.cursorrules-history` file is a record of the prompts used to generate the project.

-I could keep going (and probably will) but so far the results are good.
+The `.cursorrules` file is the active prompt being used to generate the latest changes.